Aardvark-team/Aardvark/README.md

 The real version will be compiled.
 You can see our progress on development in the Aardvark Compiler folder.

 ## Using the command
-Run `adk help` in the terminal to get help.
+Run `adk help` in the terminal to get started.

-I recommend running `adk run main.adk`.
-That will let you try the `main.adk` example file.

 # Documentation
-This site will give basic info on how to use the language: [Click Here](https://aardvark-docs.replit.app/).
+Documentation is avaliable on the documentation repo: [https://github.com/Aardvark-team/Documentation] More, information, some of which is outdated can be found on our old documentation website: [https://aardvark-docs.replit.app/].

 # AdkCode
-You can try AdkCode [here](https://adkcode.replit.app/).
+AdkCode is an online Aardvark code editor with the ability to run code.
+It is currently updated to Aardvark  Test 5.1 You can try AdkCode [here](https://adkcode.replit.app/).

 ##### NOTE: filesystem access will be denied and certian abilities restricted within this enviroment.